A consistent brand colour palette increases brand recognition by 80%. Here's how a designer would pick your colours.

 As a result, a sway of new companies starts using the colour, even if it's not a good fit for the brand.

-You design environmentally friendly, long-lasting clothing and put in all the hard work before diving into your visual identity.
-Your target market is women disgusted by fast fashion, who want to actively participate in saving the planet and save money by owning quality clothes that last a lot longer.
+Your target market is women who hate fast-fashion, who want to help save the planet by owning quality clothes that last a lot longer.
 The brand is backed by research and finding new ways to contribute to cleaning the oceans and supporting a brighter future.
-You want people to know that the brand is credible and that you test products and maintain high levels of quality control.

 The goal is for people to consider their purchases and know where their clothes come from.
 There's no place for hesitancy when it comes to protecting the planet.